top of page

 Since silk was invented during the Neolithic period, silk robes and dresses have been exclusively popular for royals and nobles, later spread to rich people.

-Until Sui (589 — 619), Tang (618 — 907), and Song (960 — 1279) dynasties, the silk industries developed to an advanced level, and silk clothes entered the civilian world.
+Until the Sui (589 — 619), Tang (618 — 907), and Song (960 — 1279) dynasties, the silk industries developed to an advanced level, and silk clothes entered the civilian world.

-Colors and patterns, however, still followed strict hierarchies.
+Colors and Patterns, however, still followed strict hierarchies.

 Chinese Silk Dresses of Court Ladies in Painting "Zanhua Shinv Tu", By Artist Zhou Fang of the Tang Dynasty (618 — 907)